 rustup target add wasm32-unknown-unknown

-Trunk is the recommended tool for managing deployment and packaging, and will be used throughout the documentation and examples.
-See Wasm Build Tools for more information on packaging and alternatives.
+Trunk is the recommended tool for managing deployment and packaging, and is used throughout the documentation and examples.

 # note that this might take a while to install, because it compiles everything from scratch

 # Trunk also provides prebuilt binaries for a number of major package managers